-Experian Inc. and Enron Credit Inc. (hereinafter individually and collectively referred to as a party) and their affiliates are prepared to furnish each other with information in connection with a possible transaction or other business relationship (“Transaction”) which information is confidential or otherwise generally not available to the public involving credit evaluation processes and information (the "Confidential Information").
-The term "Confidential Information" shall, with respect to the receiving party, not include information (a) as is or may become generally available to the public, (b) known to the receiving party at the time of disclosure or is thereafter acquired at any time from a source other than the other party hereto that was not known to the receiving party to be prohibited from making disclosure or (c) is independently developed by the receiving party.
+Experian Information Solutions, Inc. and Enron Credit Inc. (hereinafter individually and collectively referred to as a party) and their affiliates are prepared to furnish each other with information in connection with a possible transaction or other business relationship (“Transaction”) which information is confidential or otherwise generally not available to the public involving credit evaluation processes and information (the "Confidential Information").
+The term "Confidential Information" shall, with respect to the receiving party, not include information (a) as is or may become generally available to the public, (b) known to the receiving party at the time of disclosure or is thereafter acquired at any time from a source other than the other party hereto that was not known to the receiving party to be prohibited from making disclosure or (c) is independently developed by the receiving party or its employees without the use of the disclosing party’s Confidential Information.

 As a condition to furnishing the Confidential Information to each other, the parties agree as follows:

 No party will disclose the Confidential Information furnished to it pursuant to this agreement without the prior written consent of the disclosing party, other than to its directors, officers and employees, as well as those individual representatives, lenders, counsel and affiliates and each of their respective individual directors, officers, employees, representatives, lenders, counsel and affiliates, if any, to whom each party desires to disclose such Confidential Information for the purposes of evaluation, negotiation or consummation of the proposed Transaction (those individuals who are directly or indirectly furnished Confidential Information by a party are collectively referred to herein as the "Representatives").
-A party may also disclose the Confidential Information as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation or to comply with any applicable law, order, regulation, ruling, or accounting disclosure rule or standard.
+A party may also disclose the Confidential Information as may be required or appropriate if such Confidential Information is required to be disclosed by a party to comply with a judicial order or decree, or to comply with applicable law; or is requested by a regulatory authority; provided, however, that the party required to disclose the other party’s Confidential Information agrees to use reasonable efforts to give prior written notice of such disclosure to the party who Confidential Information will be disclosed.

 Except as may be required by applicable law or stock exchange rules, without the prior written consent of the other party, each party will not, and will direct its Representatives not to, disclose to any person either the fact that the Confidential Information has been made available to it, that it has inspected any portion of the Confidential Information, the fact that discussions with respect to the Transaction are taking place or other facts with respect to these discussions, including the status thereof.

 Except as otherwise provided herein, no party will use the Confidential Information other than for the purpose of evaluating, negotiating and consummating the proposed Transaction.
 The Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a party, will be returned to the other party immediately upon such other party’s request and no copies shall be retained by such party or its Representatives.
-That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a party, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by such party and kept subject to the terms of this agreement or destroyed.
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for a party, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by such party and kept subject to the terms of this agreement or destroyed; provided, however, a single archival copy of all Confidentiality Information may be retained by a party’s legal department solely for dispute resolution purposes.